Balancing the accounting equation

 --alias '/^(revenues|income|expenses)\b/=equity'

-Currency/commodity conversions using @/@@ notation are unbalanced.
-You can rewrite them in balanced form by commenting out the @/@@ price and adding a pair of equity postings - see https://hledger.org/conversion2.html.
+Currency/commodity conversions using @/@@ notation and no equity conversion postings are unbalanced.
+You can rewrite them in balanced form, eg combining costs and equity conversion postings.

 Or, use --infer-equity